-- The amount of model material currently installed in the printer is not sufficient for the selected build. - Correct condition install additional model material into the printer, see "Loading Material to the Liquefier Tips" on page 118 for instructions.
+- The amount of model material currently installed in the printer is not sufficient for the selected build. - Correct condition install additional model material into the printer, see "Loading Material to the Liquefier Tips" on page 129 for instructions.
+When installing additional material you can install a second canister in order to utilize the auto changeover feature or install an entirely new canister containing enough material to complete the build.